 1. Red top tube

 While most manufacturers add clotting activating agents into the tube, some companies produce plain ones.
 The most common clot activator is micronized silica.
-6mls of blood mixed five times for adults and 0.5mls for pediatrics is appropriate for most biochemistry tests and some transfusion procedures which require serum.
+6mls of blood mixed five times for adults and 0.5mls for pediatrics is appropriate for most biochemistry tests and some transfusion procedures which require serum. the mode of action of the red top collection tube is the promotion of clotting through the silica particles or glass

-Some of the laboratory usage for the sample collected include red blood cell phenotyping, glucose, cholesterol, triglycerides, HDL, ionized calcium, potassium, amylase, alkaline phosphatase, drug levels, and viral markers tests.
+Some of the laboratory application for the sample collected include red blood cell phenotyping, glucose, cholesterol, triglycerides, HDL, ionized calcium, potassium, amylase, alkaline phosphatase, drug levels, and viral markers tests.
 The plain tubes are also used as secondary test tubes for aliquoting.
 Red-top samples are however rarely used for cold agglutinins, cryoglobulins, and fluoride.

 2. Purple/Lavender top tube